 - 1. While on a live call, press the Park key. - 2.
+Perform the following for your specific server:

 If the call is parked successfully, the response is either a greeting voice confirming that the call was parked, or a hang up occurs.
-The parked call party hears music on hold. - 3.
-If the call fails, you can pick up the call (using the next procedure) and press the Park key again to retry Step 2.
+The parked call party hears music on hold.

+3. If the call fails, you can pick up the call (using the next procedure) and press the Park key again to retry Step 2.